MGAPS/mgaps-website/static/teaching.md

 * Promote TA Mentorship
 * Solicit new ideas!

+### TA Handbook

+Please consider attending the yearly TA training in the Fall whether you're a new or returning TA.
+For those who need a reference document that covers all the main points, [we’ve compiled a document that you can access here](/files/Physics-TA-Handbook.pdf).

 ### TA Feedback

 Use this [survey template](/files/TA_feedback_survey_myCourse_template.txt) to easily create an anonymous survey that your students can complete using myCourses.
 You can make the survey yourself if your professor grants you access, or you can ask them to do it.